(Last Updated On: March 6, 2023)

 You will literally never be short of things to do in Tokyo, even if you’re a regular visitor like me.
 The Japanese capital seems to always be bustling, full of life and variety with it’s many different districts waiting to be explored.
 The full range of Japanese experience can be had here, from historic temples and shrines to modern mayhem.

-I’ve been to Tokyo four times now and so have a decent list of things to do that this Ultimate Tokyo guide comprises of.
-Enjoy!
+I’ve been to Tokyo six times across the various seasons and so have compiled huge list of things to do

 Where to stay in Tokyo